No matter how the part’s written, mixing bass guitar is one of the most important elements of your song. It’s also one of the hardest to get right.

 Want a bright tone, one that won’t hold down the low end but will cut through the mix?
 Cut your lows and boost your mids.

+So make sure you know how to record bass guitar well.
 If you start with a good foundation, mixing bass guitar will be 10x easier.

 Amp Sims and Recording Direct